Coffee Makers That Use K-Cups and Ground Coffee

 Hamilton Beach Flexbrew

 The next choice would be the Hamilton Beach Flexbrew.
 It has one cup and full carafe capability as well.
-It is designed with a K-cup chamber in addition to the automatic drip function built in.
+It is designed with a K-cup chamber and an automatic drip function built in.
 The only problem which resulted in lower ratings is that it has a shared reservoir instead of two.

-Also you have to remember to keep some water in the carafe at all times of operation because the hot plate gets hot even if you are only using the single-serve side.
-If this design flaw was resolved I think that would make it better, but it does seem to have a following as a highly popular coffee maker that uses K-cups and grounds both.
+Also, you must remember to keep some water in the carafe at all times of operation because the hot plate gets hot even if you only use the single-serve side.
+If this design flaw was resolved, I think that would make it better, but it does seem to have a following as a highly popular coffee maker that uses K-cups and grounds both.

 You can read the full review of the Hamilton Beach Flexbrew here

 The third best is the Hamilton Beach 2-Way Single Serve and Full Pot; the main difference between it and the Flexbrew above is that it uses soft coffee pods only, not the K-Cups.
 This is a great option to consider if you prefer those soft pods for their biodegradable quality and oppose all that K-cup environment litter.
 You can use the carafe side on those days when you’re entertaining guests, as well as the single-serve side for yourself when the mood strikes.

 It seems to work better than the Flexbrew mentioned above, except for the fact that you can only use soft coffee pods.
 Having dual reservoirs and a switch on the front control panel that allows you to set whichever one you want after filling it with water and putting in your coffee type preferred.
 You may have to purchase the travel mug separately, but the carafe is included and pours great.
 It is definitely the best coffee maker with pods and ground capability I’ve seen, and at a great price too.